Merit badge

 Merit badges are awards earned by members of Scouting America, based on activities within the area of study by completing a list of periodically updated requirements.
 The purpose of the merit badge program is to allow Scouts to examine subjects to determine if they would like to further pursue them as a career or vocation.
 The program also introduces Scouts to life skills such as contacting an adult they had not met before, arranging a meeting, and demonstrating their skills, similar to a job or college interview.

 The merit badge award is represented by a circular patch with an image representing the badge's topic.
-The patches for the Eagle-required merit badges are distinguishable by the silver border on the outside edge.
+The patches for the Eagle Scout-required merit badges are distinguishable by the silver border on the outside edge.
 Merit badges are displayed on a sash which can be worn with the Scouts BSA uniform on formal occasions.
 The National Council reviews and updates badges each year.
-There are currently 139 merit badges.
+There are currently 142 merit badges available to be earned.

 Scouting organizations in other countries issue or have issued merit badges, including Canada, Indonesia, Japan, Spain, Thailand, and the United Kingdom.
 Austria has a program similar to merit badges for certain age groups.